catrincm/truthandsemantics-website/content/people/poppy/index.md

 date: 2020-01-04

-role: Research Associate (now Lecturer, Bristol)
+role: Research Associate (now Lecturer, University of Bristol)

 summary: "I was previously a postdoctoral researcher at the University of Salzburg, having completed my PhD at the University of St Andrews.
 I work primarily on formal semantics, pragmatics, the philosophy of language and metaphysics.
 My current research interests include quantifiers, contextualism, semantic paradoxes, and the role of truth in semantics.
 "